IMAF Approved Installer — London & the South East

 A waking watch was always a temporary measure.
-Government funding is now available to replace it with a permanent wireless fire alarm system — and Triple Star is on the IMAF approved installer panel to deliver it.
+Government funding is now available to replace it with a permanent wireless fire alarm system — and Triple Star is on the IMAF approved installer panel, serving residential buildings across London, South East London, and Kent.

 Delivered via